Thomas Mikkelsen (footballer, born 1983)

-Thomas Korsgaard Mikkelsen (/da/; born 27 August 1983) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Brøndby.
+Thomas Korsgaard Mikkelsen (/da/; born 27 August 1983) is a Danish professional footballer who plays as a goalkeeper for Danish Superliga club Silkeborg.

 Club career

 Early years

 Mikkelsen started out his career on Funen, playing for local lower division clubs B 1909, FC Fyn, and Næsby between 1998 and 2009.

 Vestsjælland

 On 17 June 2009, Mikkelsen was announced as the new goalkeeper of newly promoted Danish second tier club FC Vestsjælland.
 He became the starting goalkeeper for Vestsjælland, and signed a one-year contract extension on 8 July 2011.
 Six months later Mikkelsen signed another contract extension, this time a two-year deal, keeping him a part of the club until at least 2014.
 He continued as starting goalkeeper after head coach Ove Pedersen was appointed as replacement for the sacked Michael Schjønberg, and despite a weak start under the new coach results quickly improved.
 On 16 May 2013, Vestsjælland promoted to the Danish Superliga after a 0-0 draw home against Hobro IK.

 On 21 July 2013, Mikkelsen made his first Superliga-appearance in a match against Brøndby which ended in a 1-1 draw.
 He was a key part of the team that survived the struggle against relegation during the 2013–14 season.
 The following season, however, Vestsjælland suffered relegation, ending on 11th place in the league table.

 A few months later, Vestsjælland went bankrupt after a longer period of financial troubles.
 This effectively made Mikkelsen a free agent.
 He ended his tenure with Vestsjælland with 182 league appearances.